California Sea Lions (Zalophus californianus)

 North American River Otter (Lontra canadensis)

-The Smithsonian’s National Zoo has two North American river otters: Konrad and Niko.
-These 13-year-old brothers were born at the Lowry Park Zoo in January 1999.
-Konrad and Niko are cautious when exploring or doing something new, and they typically stay close together.
-The brothers were named in honor of Nikolass Tinbergen and Konrad Lorenz, two European zoologists credited with founding modern ethology (the study of animal behavior).
+The Smithsonian’s National Zoo has one North American river otter named Niko, born at the Lowry Park Zoo in January 1999.
+Niko is cautious when exploring or doing something new.
+He was named in honor of Nikolass Tinbergen, one of two European zoologists credited with founding modern ethology (the study of animal behavior).
+Niko's brother, Konrad, who died in 2015, was named for the second zoologist, Konrad Lorenz.

 Husbandry training is an important part of river otter care at the National Zoo.
 Keepers have trained these animals to hold still for eye exams (and to receive eye drops, if needed) and dental exams.
-When keepers need to perform a full-body check, they ask Konrad and Niko to present other body parts.
+When keepers need to perform an all-over body check, they ask Niko to present other body parts.

 These otters' range has been greatly reduced by habitat loss.
 Otters are very sensitive to environmental pollution.